openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 ## Accu-Chek Insight

 * Change to DST is done automatically.
 No action needed.
-* But be careful using the calculator as described above.

-### Other pumps - new as of AAPS version 2.1.2
+### Other pumps - new as of AAPS version 2.2

 <b><font color="#FF0000">You have to update AAPS to use this feature!</font></b>

 * To prevent difficulties the Loop will be deactivated for 3 hours AFTER the DST switch.
-This is done for security reasons (IOB too high due to duplicated bolus prior to DST change).
+This is done for safety reasons (IOB too high due to duplicated bolus prior to DST change).
-* You will receive a noticfication on the main screen 3 hours prior to DST change that loop will be disabled temporarily.
+* You will receive a noticfication on the main screen 24 hours prior to DST change that loop will be disabled temporarily.
 This message will appear without beep, vibration or anything.